dgrant/www-pommedapi/README.md

     steps.
 Make sure that the option to add Node.js to your PATH is selected, or do it yourself after the install I guess.
 2. Install the Grunt CLI (command-line interface).
-Run `npm install -g grunt-cli`{.block} from the command line / terminal.
+Run `npm install -g grunt-cli` from the command line / terminal.
     “npm” is the node package manager, the -g means “install globally”, and grunt-cli is Grunt’s command-line interface.
 3. And… that’s it.